Slavery in Latin America: Amazon

 The Amazon rubber boom and the associated need for an increasing workforce had a significant negative effect on the indigenous population across Brazil, Peru, Ecuador, and Colombia.
 As rubber plantations grew, labor shortages increased.
 The owners of the plantations or rubber barons were rich, but those who collected the rubber made very little, due to a large amount of rubber that was needed to be profitable.
 The rubber barons rounded up all the Indians and forced them to tap rubber out of the trees.
 One plantation started with 50,000 Indians, but when discovered, only 8,000 were still alive.
 Slavery and systematic brutality were widespread and in some areas, 90% of the Indian population was wiped out.
 These rubber plantations were part of the Brazilian rubber market, which declined as rubber plantations in Southeast Asia became more effective.

 Roger Casement, an Irishman traveling the Putumayo region of Peru as a British consul during 1910–1911 documented the abuse, slavery, murder, and use of stocks for torture against the native Indians: "The crimes charged against many men now in the employ of the Peruvian Amazon Company are of the most atrocious kind, including murder, violation, and constant flogging."

 According to Wade Davis, author of One River: "The horrendous atrocities that were unleashed on the Indian people of the Amazon during the height of the rubber boom were like nothing that had been seen since the first days of the Spanish Conquest."
 Rubber had catastrophic effects in parts of Upper Amazonia, but its impact should not be exaggerated nor extrapolated to the whole region.
-The Putumayo was a particularly horrific case.
+The Putumayo genocide was a particularly horrific case, and the Putumayo was also the only region subjected to a systematic inquiry or investigation during the rubber boom.
+Carlos Fermín Fitzcarrald led violent slave raids against Asháninka, Mashco, Piro, Conibo, Harákmbut and other native groups around the Ucayali, Urubamba, and Manu Rivers between 1880-1897.
+Carlos Scharff exploited and enslaved Yine, Machiguenga, Amahuaca, Yaminahua, Mashco, Piro, and other native groups along the Jurua, Purus, and later Las Piedras River until he was killed in 1909 during a mutiny.
+Slave raids that were carried out by employees of Nicolás Suárez Callaú led to the destruction of homes, and further persecutions against natives around the Beni and Mamore Rivers.

 Many nearby rubber regions were not ruled by physical violence, but by the voluntary compliance implicit in patron-peon relations.
 Some native peoples benefited financially from their dealings with the white merchants.
 Others chose not to participate in the rubber business and stayed away from the main rivers, because tappers worked in near-complete isolation; they were not burdened by overseers and timetables.
 In Brazil, tappers could and did, adulterate rubber cargoes by adding sand and flour to the rubber "balls", before sending them downriver.
 Flight into the thicket was a successful survival strategy and because Indians were engaged in credit relations, it was a relatively common practice to vanish and work for other patrons, leaving debts unpaid.